Extendibility and boundedness of invariants on singularities of wavefronts: Abstract

 \section{Abstract}

 We investigate necessary and sufficient conditions for the extendibility and boundedness of Gaussian curvature, Mean curvature and principal curvatures near all types of singularities on fronts.
-Also we study the divergence of these geometrical invariants and we show how this is tightly related to a property of approximation of fronts by parallel surfaces.
+We also study the convergence to infinite limits of these geometrical invariants and show how this is tightly related to a particular property of uniform approximation of fronts by parallel surfaces.